ha5ha6/judy_blog/_pages/cartpole.md

 <center><img src="/judy_blog/assets/images/rbf.png" width=600></center>

+Experimental setting:

-State space to Feature space: (4,) -> (225,)<br>
+- State space to Feature space: (4,) -> (225,)
-Action sapce: (2,)
+- eligibility trace factor (lmd): 0.5
+- others remain the same as in Q-box

 **Customized Gym Env:**

 - In original gym env, state initialization is U(-0.05,0.05) for 4 states, this small range doesn't encourage thorough **state visits in terms of exploration**, we changed it to U(-0.26,0.26) for 4 states (further can be changed to U(range of each state))
 - also self.theta_threshold_radians = 15 * 2 * math.pi / 360 can be changed to 180 to test the property of **continuous controller** (further topic)

-Experimental length:

-- episode length: 2000
-- step length: 1000, actually maximum will be 200

-Hyperparameters:

-- eligibility trace factor (lmd): 0.5
-- others remain the same as in Q-box

 **SARSA($$\lambda$$) with eligibility traces can reach stable behaviors around 200 episodes due to non-linear epsilon annealing**